softlayer/softlayer-python/docs/cli.rst

 Configuration Setup
 -------------------
-To update the configuration, you can use `sl config setup`.
+To update the configuration, you can use `sl setup`.
 ::

-	$ sl config setup
+	$ sl setup
 	Username []: username
 	API Key or Password []:
 	Endpoint (public|private|custom): public